Should you ask Aoi about your plan or check things out with Minoru in Digimon Survive?

 Make the right decision for the sake of your friendships.

 Digimon Survive presents you with many choices throughout each playthrough.
 You may not even see all of the choices on offer depending on the decisions you make early in the game.
-This guide explains whether you should ask Aoi about your plan or check things out with Minoru as the first decision you make in the game.
+This guide explains whether you should ask Aoi about your plan or check things out with Minoru as the first decision in Survive.

+The camp is where you’ll make your first decision in Digimon Survive.
+You can either choose “Ask Aoi about our plan” or “I’ll check things out.”
+We’ve explained the outcomes of each choice below.

 Related: How to get Guilmon in Digimon Survive